Three things everyone should know about analyzing time-series data

 Statistical testing

-How do you argue that the result of an analysis you performed on your time-series data was unlikely to have emerged by chance?
-While there are entire books of statistical tests to use in different situations, the hard truth is that for many modern datasets, especially for time-series, none of these directly apply.
-Once again, this is largely because such data do not often contain clean i.i.d. (independently and identically distributed) samples, which is the baseline assumption of almost every statistical test.
+How do we argue that the result of an analysis we performed on time-series data was unlikely to have emerged by chance?
+While there are entire books of statistical tests to use in different situations, the hard truth is that for many modern datasets, especially for naturalistic time-series, none of these directly apply.
+Once again, this is because such data seldom contain clean i.i.d. (independently and identically distributed) samples, which is the baseline assumption of almost every statistical test.

 What is true, however, is that all statistical testing boils down to basically one key question.
-What is the probability that an effect size greater than or equal to that you've computed from your real data would have emerged from a "null dataset"?
+What is the probability that an effect size greater than or equal to that computed from the data would have emerged from a "null dataset"?
 Allen Downey, computer science professor and author of Probably Overthinking It wrote a great blog post on this called There is only one test!

-The second key rule of thumb is to create a null dataset that retains as many features of your data as possible, excluding the specific effect you're looking for.
-For example, suppose you're interested in whether two time-series x(0:T) and y(0:T) are more correlated than chance, but they each have slow autocorrelation time-scales.
-Slow autocorrelations can easily lead to a spuriously high cross-correlation even when x and y are completely independent.
-In this case, to create the null dataset you'll want to retain the autocorrelations but break the cross-correlations.
+The key rule of thumb is to create a null dataset that retains as many features of the data as possible, excluding the specific effect you're looking for.
+For example, suppose we're interested in whether two time-series x(0:T) and y(0:T) are more correlated than chance, but they each have slow autocorrelation time-scales.
+Slow autocorrelations can easily lead to a spuriously high cross-correlation even when x and y are completely independent (exercise for the reader).
+In this case, to create the null dataset we'll want to retain the autocorrelations but break the cross-correlations.
 This means that the wrong thing to do is shuffle the timepoints within x or y, since this destroys the autocorrelations.
-Instead, it would make more sense to randomly circularly shift x and y relative to one another, with each instantiation of your null dataset corresponding to a random shift amount.
-This will keep the autocorrelations but break the cross-correlations, giving you a more meaningful null distribution.
+Instead, it makes more sense to randomly circularly shift x and y relative to one another, with a different random shift amount for each instantiation of the null dataset.
+This will keep the autocorrelations (excluding edge effects) but break the cross-correlations, giving us a more meaningful null distribution.